-We do not know exactly what causes most gastrointestinal stromal tumors (GISTs).
-But in recent years, scientists have made great progress in learning how certain changes in DNA can cause normal cells to become cancerous.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+DNA is the chemical in our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

-In about 5% to 10% of GISTs, the cancer cells have mutation in a different gene called PDGFRA, which causes the cell to make too much of a different protein (also called PDGFRA).
-This has the same effect on the cell as does KIT.
+In about 5% to 10% of GISTs, the cancer cells have a mutation in the PDGFRA gene, which causes the cells to make too much of the PDGFRA protein.
+This has the same effect on the cells as does KIT.